maufcost/maufcost/README.md

 # Hey, there!
 I'm Mauricio 👋

-I'm a computer scientist and full stack software engineer, and I love merging my technical work with creating branding, product identities and companies.
+I'm a computer scientist and full-stack software engineer, and I love merging my technical work with creating branding, product identities and companies.
 When I’m not coding, you’ll probably find me composing music, singing or acting on films and shows.

 ## 🚀 Tech I Use All the Time